-Allowing your employees to connect external devices is a potential point of access for hackers.
-If your employee allows their phone or laptop to become infected, they could spread that infection to your own system.
+Allowing your employees to connect to external devices is a potential access point for hackers.
+If your employee allows their phone or laptop to become infected, they could spread that infection to your system.

 Even if you offer free antivirus software to your employees, allowing external connections is still a security risk.